About viewson.ag

 Civilizations have farmed the soil since antiquity.
 Now that soil could help solve one...

-Farming is in the midst of a technical revolution, where data intelligence augments conventional wisdom in 2024.
+Farming is in the midst of a technical revolution, where data intelligence augments conventional wisdom.

 Will the increasing use of technology in agriculture motivate younger generations of digital natives...